noahred16/NBA-ML/MeetupNotes.md

 # Do a compartive anaylsis to decide if more features are better?
 - We can use a basic RNN, one with more features and one with less features.
 See which one performs better.
 - An alternative but acheivable goal would be to compare the RNN performance with a FNN / MLP model that does not use the sequence data.
+- Comparing RNN to normal feedforward network
+- RNN structure will be composed of two LSTMs for the home and away team to predict score, where there will be another layer that then takes those predictions as features to predict the final outcome:
+Home Team Last 5 Games → Home LSTM → Home Features

+                                         ↓

+                                   Combined Features → Neural Network → Predicted Scores

+                                         ↑

+ Away Team Last 5 Games → Away LSTM → Away Features

 # Features